hash1559/assessment/readme.md

   - [Installation](#electric_plug-installation)

 ##  :beginner: About
-A minimal api that syncs location data from various public APIs, stores this data and retrieve it upon user requests.
+A minimal api that syncs location data from various public APIs, stores this data and retrieves it upon user requests.

 This application utilises a relation database, namely PostgreSql.
 Location based data is stored only after normalising it.